CloudLabs-MCW/MCW-Building-the-business-migration-case-with-Linux-and-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Building the business migration case with Linux and OSS DB to Azure.md

     - Azure Bastion for secure SSH access to Azure VMs
     - Azure Firewall to protect the front-end web applications (a common component to use in a secure Azure networking model)
     - Azure Monitor setup to implement monitoring of Azure VMs

-## Requirements

-- You must have a working Azure subscription to carry out this hands-on lab step-by-step.

-## Before the hands-on lab

-Refer to the [Before the hands-on lab](Before%20the%20HOL%20-%20Building%20the%20business%20migration%20case%20with%20Linux%20and%20OSS%20DB%20to%20Azure.md) setup guide manual before continuing to the lab exercises.

 ## Exercise 1: MySQL database migration